 NALP is a community of experts dedicated to the success of its members and the promotion of knowledge and expertise about the legal employment market.
 NALP membership is an investment in yourself and your organization.

-2017 NALP Membership Dues Structure
+2024 Membership Dues Structure

-|Renewing Law Firm (up to 100 lawyers)||$900/yr.|
+|U.S. Law Firm (up to 100 lawyers)||$1100/yr.|

-|Renewing Law Firm (more than 100 lawyers)||$1200/yr.|
+|Renewing Canadian Law Firm (up to 100 lawyers)||$995/yr.|

-|Government, Public Interest Organizations & Bar Associations||$250/yr.|
+|Government, Public Interest Organizations & Bar Associations||$350/yr.|

 Additional Members at Member Institutions

-|Individual Associate Member||$175/yr.|
+|Individual Associate Member||$300/yr.|

-|Legal Search Consultants||$750/yr.|
+|Legal Search Consultants||$850/yr.|

 NALP's voting members are institutions that meet the following eligibility criteria:

 * Employers: Any bar association, nonprofit public interest organization, or government agency, or any other employer whose active engagement in the recruitment of lawyers and law students is primarily for purposes of employment within its individual organization.
-(For example, legal search firms are not eligible for membership.)

 * Law Schools: Any law school accredited by the American Bar Association, or any law school in a non-U.S. country whose admission to membership is approved by the Board of Directors based upon factors including the school's accreditation or recognition in its home country, its career services staffing, and its commitment to nondiscrimination in the offering of career services.